 Between 2000 and 5000 years ago, in the late stone age, Ireland had a thriving and growing population.
-Hunting for food was being replaced by farming, a practice brought to Ireland by new waves of people, coming again mainly from Scotland.
+Hunting for food was being replaced by farming, a practice brought to Ireland as new waves of people came and settled.

 Excavations at Ceide Fields in Co Mayo are revealing fascinating details about the patterns of life of these people.
 Being able to eat without having to hunt meant that permanent dwellings became possible and communities began to grow up.

 People started to move further from river courses, clearing forests in order to create more farming land, which suggests there was a large population in Ireland by this time.

 The legacy left by these people is a truly remarkable one, more than 1500 remains of tombs, standing stones, dolmens, stone circles and passage graves, comprising some of the most important Megalithic sites in the World.

 The Passage Tomb at Newgrange

 The Megalithic Passage Tomb at Newgrange is an enormous and truly awe inspiring structure over 5000 years old, predating the Pyramids by more than 1000 years.

 Archaeologists estimate that it took at least 20 years to build, with hundreds of labourers involved in its construction.

 From the outside the tomb appears as a kidney shaped mound of grass-covered earth, extending over an acre of land.
 It is surrounded by a wall and outside that a number of carved kerbstones.
 Over the entrance to the inside of the tomb is a roof box, or small window-like opening, which allows light into a narrow passage about 70 ft long which leads to a cross shaped inner chamber.